 The game was based on Lovecraft, although not a favourite author of mine, the storyline of the game suited it perfectly.

 Another strong point is that the game for the most part is quite non-linear.
 However there is one big flaw.
 You will get stuck late in the game if you lack a certain object, it is not possible to go back and retrieve it!

-The first sequel, Alone in the Dark 2 (1994), is perhaps my favourite of the three games, closely followed by the first game.
-It is more linear than the first one and not as spooky, but it is longer and has more action.
+The first sequel, Alone in the Dark 2 (1994), is perhaps my favourite of the three games.
+It is more linear than the first one but it is longer and has more action.
 The title is a bit funny because in this game you are never in the dark and never alone, that is if you consider zombies as company!
 There is one major bug that makes it possible to bypass the first section of the game.
 It was probably there for debug reasons and should have been removed.